spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 Canada wasn't built by weak, spineless rule-followers—it was built by pioneers, warriors, and risk-takers who fought for their freedoms and thrived on self-reliance.
 Yet today, that spirit is all but dead.

 We are no longer a country of bold innovators, tough workers, or fearless thinkers.
-We have become a nation of obedient sheep, waiting for government handouts, terrified of speaking freely, and utterly reliant on a system that does not serve us.
+We have become a nation of obedient sycophants, waiting for government handouts, terrified of speaking freely, and utterly reliant on a system that does not serve us.

 ### Self-Censorship: Canadians Have Been Broken